msardonini/flyMS/docs/first_time_setup.md

 ```

 ## Build and Deploy
-Build and deploy flyMS to beagleboard.
+Build and deploy flyMS to beaglebone.
 [See Build section](Building-flyMS)

 ## Install flyMS services:
-After flyMS is built and deployed to the beagleboard, run the following script:
+After flyMS is built and deployed to the beaglebone, run the following script:

 ```
 debian@beaglebone:~$ sudo ~/bin/install_flyMS.sh